-Recent wildfires in California have reignited the conversation about the impact of weather-related events on the municipal bond market.
-While the effects can be unique on each municipality, the following provides more detail on broader ramifications of such events.
+The increasing number of natural disasters have reignited the conversation about the financial impact of extreme weather on the municipal bond market.
+While the effects can be unique on each municipality, the following provides more detail on broader ramifications of such events

 Natural disasters like wildfires, hurricanes, flooding and other extreme weather events can have an adverse impact on communities, presenting a multitude of challenges including economic disruption, infrastructure damage, and high restoration costs.

-Economic impact could be magnified for some communities as a result of population loss, reduced property valuation, lower tax revenues, depletion of liquidity and reduced tourism—which may lead to a slow recovery.
+Economic impact could be magnified for some communities as a result of population loss, reduced property valuation, lower tax revenues, depletion of liquidity, and reduced tourism that may lead to a slow recovery.
 On the other hand, some communities have reported improved economic growth after such events due to increased spending from rebuilding and renovation activities.

 Credit impact of extreme weather events has been muted due to very strong federal, state and local support, but this is not always the case.
-One extreme example was the 2018 Camp Fire in California that has had a more devastating effect on smaller communities like the town of Paradise.
-Its population contracted to only 10% of its pre-disaster size, leading to a very small tax base.
+One extreme example was the 2018 Camp Fire in California that has had a more devastating effect on smaller communities like the Town of Paradise.
+Its population contracted to only 10% of its pre-disaster size leading to a very small tax base.2

 Reimbursement for damages

-The majority of disaster relief money comes from the Federal Emergency Management Agency (FEMA), the federal government’s disaster management agency.
+The majority of disaster relief money comes from FEMA (Federal Emergency Management Agency), the federal government’s disaster management agency.
 When a state of emergency is declared during a disaster, federal aid is diverted to the affected areas with little need for approval.
 Short-term financing for disaster relief usually comes from a combination of state and local sources.
 For states like California, Texas, Florida, Louisiana and the Carolinas that have experienced weather-related events, large cash reserves at the state or local level help bridge financing gaps.
-An important consideration: The capability to levy taxes and charge for essential services lets municipalities build reserve funds in preparation for situations like natural disasters.
+An important consideration: the capability to levy taxes and charge for essential services lets municipalities build reserve funds in preparation for situations like natural disasters.

 Municipalities have an extremely strong track record of recovering from natural disasters without bondholder impairment.
 In fact, Moody’s and S&P have both stated that none of their rated bonds have ever defaulted due to a natural disaster.
 The immediate disaster disruptions tend to cause short-term liquidity problems, which are often subsequently remediated by federal aid, state support, insurance payments, and private charitable donations.
 Additionally, many governments have experienced increased sales tax revenues as rebuilding occurs.
 An integral part of the credit research framework is assessing the depth and breadth of resources available to support a municipal bond should an unforeseen negative event occur.

 Diversifying portfolios on a sector and state level may help to mitigate credit risks.
 Investing in a wide range of municipal sectors and geographies within a state exposes an investor to different revenue streams and areas within the state.
 Such revenue streams and geographic areas are impacted differently during a catastrophic event.
-Limiting how much portfolio exposure there is to certain issuers that are in high-risk areas that have a higher probability of experiencing recurring natural disasters may also help reduce risk.
+Limiting portfolio exposure to certain issuers that are in high risk areas that have a higher probability of experiencing recurring natural disasters may also help reduce risk.

-In summary, municipal defaults from extreme weather events have been rare, but the higher frequency of such events could have adverse effects on municipal creditworthiness.
-Risks may be mitigated by identifying higher quality municipal bonds that have broader available resources to withstand credit deterioration and managing exposure on a state and sector level.
+In summary, municipal defaults from extreme weather events have been rare but higher frequency of such events could have adverse effects on municipal creditworthiness.
+Risks may be mitigated by identifying higher quality municipal bonds that have broader available resources to withstand credit deterioration and manage exposure on a state and sector level.